 Rotala rotundifolia’s popularity increased over time because of its abundant cultivation and beautiful growth pattern.

-Some Nature articles and aquascape designs media often cite this amazing plant.
-The Dutch has a strong penchant for this unique and fragile plant.
+Some Nature articles and aquascape designs media often cite this exotic plant.
+The Dutch have a strong penchant for this unique and fragile plant.

 Rotala rotundifolia is a perennial aquatic plant with fragile stems with the ability to branching out more often to form creeping clumps.

 The plant species has two forms with characteristics and growth habits distinct from another.

 The submerged form, having a leaf size of 2.5 centimeters or 1 inch- long or less grows in a cluster of 2 or 3 around its pink stems, with a darker green color leaves or somewhat reddish in thin lanceolate shape.
 On the other hand, the new form has a striking green color and prominent rounded leaves.

 Low-growing rotala rotundifolia emersed can grow up to 15 centimeters.
 They creep along riverbanks and shorelines.

 As pond plant, we can use the weeds for its appealing flower heads in shallow water or grown as a great plant of up to 30cm (12 inches) deep.

 Care and Propagation

 For the first time aquarist, Pink Rotala is an ideal choice.
 If you are a beginner, fear not because this plant is user-friendly because it requires only minimum maintenance.